 My thought has always been…..
 Money saved at 5% interest, in a proper investment, at say 2 million dollars, will accrue $100,000 dollars per year, in interest alone.
-This type of investment will compound these funds without any money falling off the bottom line.
+This type of investment will compound without any money falling off the bottom line.
 However, without this type of investment, 1 million dollars in retirement savings would only allow a retiree $30,000 dollars per year, for 30 years.

 These type of numbers are of the utmost importance today.

 Most Americans today, are aware that deficit spending threatens the future of modern Social Security.
 Currently, retirees in America receive over 700 billion dollars in Social Security per year.
 In last month’s article I outlined these statistics; (to read last months article click here).
 That means elders, WITHOUT retirement savings, are currently receiving an average of $1,180 per month, in the form of Social Security retirement.
 These statistics vary depending on the amount of taxes each individual paid, during his or her career.

 However, what most Americans ARE NOT AWARE OF, is that this system of Social Security retirement, may one day collapse.